sharmaeklavya2/notes-source/readme.md

 (requires python 3.5+ and `pdflatex` to be installed).
 This will put all generated PDF and HTML files in a directory named `output`.

+Alternatively, you can access the PDF and HTML files at <https://sharmaeklavya2.github.io/dl/notes/>.

 ## How to report build failures

 If the build process fails for you, feel free to